is-bio/is-bio/docs/GitHub_App.md

 Refer to [create-a-github-app](https://docs.github.com/en/developers/apps/setting-up-your-development-environment-to-create-a-github-app#step-2-register-a-new-github-app).

 - Visit https://github.com/settings/apps , click `New GitHub App` button.
-- Fill `GitHub App name` with `MarkdownResumeBlog dev`.
+- Fill `GitHub App name` with `Your Name's Blog dev` (or any name you like).
 - Fill `desscription` with this:

-	Install this app on your `markdown-blog` repository, so that when you `git push`, we will be notified and update your blog.
+	Install this app on your `markdown-blog` repository, so that when you `git push`, the blog server will be notified and update your blog.

 - Fill `Homepage URL`.
 This is for display purposes only and does not affect business logic.
+E.g., https://your-domain.com.

 ### Install and run 'ngrok'

-This paragraph is **only for local debugging** and is not necessary in a production environment.
+This paragraph is **only for development environment debugging** and is not necessary in a production environment.

 Install `ngrok` and configure it well.
 Then do this: